DrsTangent/EmumbaTasks/Basic HTML/README.md

 3. Commenting: It allows you to leave messages without affecting the brower display/output of the code.
 4. semantic elements: These elements gives meaning to its content for both browser and developers.
 It is pretty useful for SEO.
 5. Image: User can add image in browser using img tag, It is an inline element which use src and alt as it's attributes.
 6. Anchor Element: element is used to link the user to another page, it is an inline element.
+I can also be used to link you to the elements of the pages using "id" attribute of elemnts.
+7. Unordered List: unorder list is used to list items such that there is no numbering on it.
+8. ordered List: ordered list is used to list items such that there is numbering on it.